tristangreeno/ScalaTraitsSBT/README.md

-This is a an [activator](https://typesafe.com/activator) template for removing the boilerplate in setting up a new scala project:
+This is an [activator](https://typesafe.com/activator) template for removing the boilerplate in setting up a new scala project:

 * sbt 0.13.5